Upgraded Snapmaker 2.0 A350T with CNC, Laser and 3D Printing Modules

 Relief Carving

 As I mentioned before, I am generally happy with the Luban CNC slicing software.
-I didn’t try any other one for comparison but the results I achieved were great.
+I didn’t try any other one to compare, but the results I achieved were great.
 One of the first things I did was to carve our logo from wood.

 Luban CNC Toolpath and Simulation Previews